nmraz/corrosios/README.md

 - `lib/` - General-purpose libraries usable across the kernel, userspace and hosttools.
 - `qemu/` - QEMU-related configuration/data (currently contains a vendored OVMF image to avoid platform inconsistencies).
 - `scripts/` - For things that have to be shell scripts.
 Most "script-like" behavior should go into `hosttools` instead.

-## IDE Setup

-See `.vscode/settings.defaults.json` for the settings I use for VSCode with rust-analyzer.

-### Debugging

-Source-level debugging support depends on the C/C++ extension.
-Once it is installed, you should be able to use the "Launch QEMU gdbserver" debug task.